T-36 at Baytown Golf Course

 - In 2015, a bond proposal was voted on for the City to spend $12.5 million to purchase and operate Evergreen Point Golf Course.
 The proposal called for renovations and for the City to lead the operation of the course.
 Out of 3,578 voters, it lost by 60 votes.

-- This is not a municipal project, nor is the City going to operate the course.
+- This was not a municipal project and the City is not operating the course.
 Bonds are not required.
-Build Baytown I came up with the idea for the golf course and would operate it.
+Build Baytown I came up with the idea for the golf course and will operate it.
 Just like any other private project, this did not require a public vote.

 Is there a patent on the golf course?